kiran/bangbangcon.github.io/speakers.md

  This talk is a beginner’s guide to designing and building a game, based on what I learned as a first-time game developer at the hackathon.
 I’ll talk about using constraints to spur creativity in a design sprint, how to get inspiration from your favourite games, and how to design a game with logical level progressions so you can help the player understand what to do next, without explicitly telling them what to do.

-[**Mahtab**](http://mahtabsabet.com) works as a Senior Software Engineer at Capital One in Toronto, Canada...striving to perfect an online banking platform that consists entirely of a BIG RED BUTTON! :red_circle: !!!
+[**Mahtab**](http://mahtabsabet.com) works as a Senior Software Engineer at Capital One in Toronto, Canada...striving to perfect an online banking platform that consists entirely of a BIG RED BUTTON! :red_circle: !!! (just kidding ☺️)

 ---